SurPun/AWS-Skill-Builder/Module 8 Pricing and Support/Notes.md

     Some services offer tiered pricing, so the per-unit cost is incrementally lower with increased usage.

     For example, the more Amazon S3 storage space you use, the less you pay for it per GB.

+## Lesson 56 - Billing dashboard

+AWS Billing & Cost Management dashboard

+    - Compare your current month-to-date balance with the previous month, and get a forecast of the next month based on current usage.

+    - View month-to-date spend by service.

+    - View Free Tier usage by service.

+    - Access Cost Explorer and create budgets.

+    - Purchase and manage Savings Plans.

+    - Publish AWS Cost and Usage Reports.

+## Lesson 57 - Consolidated billing